 via – razvanzamfira

-La Boqueria market has an array of foods, from farm-fresh produce, seafood, spices and you can find products from all over the world.
-It is also ideal to have a snack taste a plate of tapas and enjoy the atmosphere.
+La Boqueria market has an array of foods, from farm-fresh produce seafood, spices, and products from all over the world.
+It is also ideal to have a snack of tapas and enjoy the atmosphere.

 7- Camp Nou: